1akin1/ipsweep/README.md

-Bash script for terminal GUI ipsweep
+Bash Script for Terminal GUI Ipsweep

+This script provides a terminal-based GUI for performing an IP sweep.

 How to use: